bots-garden/slingshot/README.md

 # SlingShot

-**SlingShot** is a wasm application server to serve Extism wasm plugin
+**SlingShot** is a wasm application server to serve Extism wasm plugins

 ## Plugin creation